tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.3 Features and Types of Fixed-Income Securities/_index.md

 payments made by issuers are taxed as ordinary income.

 Trading in fixed income securities in today's markets is represented by many types, including bonds, debentures, cash market instruments, mortgages and even preferred shares.
-Different types reflect a variety of borrowings the needs and demands of investors.
+Different types reflect a variety of borrowings needs and investor demands.
 Issuers of fixed income securities may modify the terms of the underlying security to satisfy both their needs and expenses, as well as to provide acceptable conditions for various creditors.